The official blog of the Lung Institute.

 Advancements in Tissue Engineering and the Lungs

 Reports of organs being grown in labs have generated a great deal of excitement surrounding the potential for use in the treatment of various diseases.
 These advances are especially promising for the treatment of chronic pulmonary conditions, including several that we treat at the Lung Institute, such as chronic obstructive pulmonary disease (COPD) and pulmonary fibrosis.
 While we are not quite to the point of engineering fully functioning lungs yet, research has led us to other great advances that could have a major impact on how we treat chronic pulmonary conditions.
-With stem cell therapy, our goal at the Lung Institute is to improve patients’ quality of life.
+With cellular therapy, our goal at the Lung Institute is to improve patients’ quality of life.
 In this post, we’re going to discuss the status of lung bioengineering and where the research is heading within the field.

 What is a bioengineered lung?